spmeesseman/app-publisher/README.md

 The steps performed during an app-publisher run are:

-- Automatically determine next version from commit messages since last version
+- Automatically determine next version from commit messages since last version.
+See the section on determining the next version [here](#Determining-the-Next-Version).
 - Auto-populate history text file and/or changelog markdown with commit messages since last version
 - Update all versioned files with new version
 - Run application specific build scripts